Gibbs-preserving operations requiring infinite amount of quantum coherence: Background and setting

 \begin{theorem}[in Ref. \cite{Tajima2022universal}] For an arbitrary quantum channel $\Lambda:S\to S'$ and an arbitrary orthogonal state pair $\mathbb{P}$, the following inequality holds: \eq{ \frac{\calC(\Lambda,\mathbb{P})}{\sqrt{\calF_{c,{\rm cov}}(\Lambda)}+\Delta(H_S)+\Delta(H_{S'})}\le\delta(\Lambda,\mathbb{P}), } where $\Delta(O)$ is the difference between the minimum and maximum eigenvalues of an operator $O$. \end{theorem}

-We remark that the above relation can be extended from $\mathbb{P}$ to a general state ensemble $\Omega:=\{p_j,\rho_j\}_j$ that may not be orthogonal to each other~\cite{Tajima2022universal}.
+We remark that the above relation can be extended from $\mathbb{P}$ to a general state ensemble $\Omega:=\{p_j,\rho_j\}_j$---where $\{p_j\}_j$ is probability distribution and $\{\rho_j\}_j$ are states---that may not be orthogonal to each other~\cite{Tajima2022universal}.
 The relation \eqref{eq:SIQ} is given as a unification between the Wigner-Araki-Yanase (WAY) theorems on quantum measurements \cite{Wigner1952,Araki-Yanase1960,OzawaWAY,TN,Kuramochi-Tajima} and unitary gates \cite{ozawaWAY_CNOT,TSS,Tajima2020coherence,TS} and the Eastin-Knill theorems on quantum error correcting codes~\cite{Eastin-Knill,e-EKFaist,e-EKKubica, e-EKZhou,e-EKYang,TS}.
 It also allows restrictions on the classical information recovery in the Hayden-Preskill thought experiments~\cite{HP} imposed by the energy conservation \cite{Tajima2022universal} and extends the WAY theorem to various errors and disturbances of quantum measurements and the out-of-time-ordered correlators~\cite{ET2023}.
 Here, we utilize this relation to obtain a lower bound for coherence cost for approximately implementing Gibbs-preserving Operations by Thermal Operations.

+\HT{ Next, we discuss the physical meaning of $\calC$.
+To provide an intuitive understanding, the following inequality is useful \cite{Tajima2022universal}: